Alexander Abramov-Mirov: Life

 After the seventh Comintern World Congress which took place in 1935, Abramov was increasingly edged out of positions of influence within the ECCI.
 In September 1936 he was transferred to the Intelligence Section of the Red Army, where he took the title "Assistant Chief of the 4th Intelligence General Staff Control", which involved leadership of Soviet military intelligence in the Spanish Civil War, an unfolding situation in which the Soviet leadership took a close and active interest.

 In the end, like most OMS workers, he became a victim of the Great Terror/Purge.
 He was arrested on 21 May 1937 by the NKVD, which imputed to him a central role in the (almost certainly fictitious) "Anti-Comintern Block", which was said to have destroyed the Comintern from the inside.
 Among the various accusations, it was said that he had used the OMS to channel money to Trotsky, who had fallen foul of Stalin some years earlier but was, at this stage, still alive and living in exile while trying to hide from Soviet agents.
 During his interrogation, Abramov was probably badly tortured, since like many others similarly treated in this purge, he signed a "confession" which imputed guilt to his former co-workers.
 It was also recorded that he had implicated his former boss, Osip Piatnitsky.
 On 25 November 1937 it was determined by the Military Collegium of the Supreme Court of the Soviet Union that he had led the Trotskyist terror organisation within the Comintern, and also worked for the German Intelligence services.
-The death sentence was carried out by shooting on 26 November 1937.
+The death sentence was carried out by shooting the next day, on 26 November 1937.
 The same court rehabilitated him on 18 January 1958.